 is open to students in 4th grade and up.
 It’s a luscious blend of movement.
 Taking movement patterns and ideas from ballet, lyrical, and modern dance, this class will encourage expression and full body engagement.
 We will dance on the horizontal, vertical, incorporate floor work, and tell stories through movement.
 We will play with dynamic quality and will take the student from moving to DANCING!
 (Ballet is required to take this class)

 is offered to students in 2nd grade and up.
 It will be a rhythmical journey through the many faces tap dance has to offer.
 It may consist of shuffling off to Buffalo – Broadway style, high kicking like the Rockettes, soft shoeing like Fred Astaire, or challenging the earthy sounds of the feet like Savion Glover.
-It promises to build luscious sounds, quick feet, rhythm, and a smile.
+It promises to build intricate sounds, quick feet, rhythm, and a smile.
 (Adv level students need to take a ballet class)

 is designed for students with a desire to excel as a dancer in any genre.
 It will increase the student’s flexibility as well as improve upon more advanced turns and jump, and other tricks.

-is offered to students in first grade and up.
+is offered to students in kindergarten and up.
 This class will focus on the wide range of styles such as breaking, locking, popping, funk, and whacking.
 What separates hip hop from other styles of dance is its improvisational nature which will be used to bring self expression and warm sense of community among the students and teachers

-Adult Tap & Jazz Classes
+Adult Tap & Jazz / Hip Hop Classes

 PRIVATE CLASSES OF JUST ONE OR MULTIPLE CAN BE ARRANGED WITH THE STUDIO FOR ADDITIONAL TRAINING, OR IF A STUDENT NEEDS HELP.
 COST IS $15 A HALF HOUR FOR STUDENTS ENROLLED IN THE STUDIO, OR $50 AN HOUR IF NON- REGISTERED